Close Menu

 encrypt data being written to the drive and decrypt data being read from it, all without requiring an authentication key from the owner.

-When hard drives are retired and moved outside the physically protected data center into the hands of others, the data on those drives is put at significant risk.
+When hard drives are retired and moved outside the physically protected centre into the hands of others, the data on those drives is put at significant risk.
 IT departments retire for a variety of reasons, including:

 • Returning drives for warranty, repair, or expired lease agreements